Submission of work examples in support of your application

-Applicants in the United States and Canadian competition should submit all work samples to the Foundation no later than November 15.
+Applicants in the United States and Canadian competition should submit all work samples to the Foundation no later than December 13th.

 Types of work examples to submit

-Painters, sculptors, and graphic artists should submit no more than eighteen digital images of recent works (last five years).
+Painters, sculptors, and graphic artists should submit no more than twenty digital images of recent works (e.g. from the last five years).
 You may include different views of individual pieces if you wish.
-(Please note that separate images showing different views of an individual piece all count towards the eighteen image limit.)
+(Please note that separate images showing different views of an individual piece all count towards the twenty-image limit.)
 Each image should be in JPEG or PNG format.

-Choreographers should submit DVD or Blu-ray discs of works choreographed, following the instructions above for film and video makers.
+Choreographers should submit no more than three examples of choreographic works, as digital files or online links, following the same instructions above for film and video makers.

 At the conclusion of the competition, the digital files will be discarded.